Engineered vs Solid Hardwood Flooring

 Solid wood is a great option for homes with large floorplans, a versatile floor that can be customized, refinished and handcrafted to fit the look and theme of the home.

-On ground level and second level solid wood can be a great choice, the installation process can be very different on the ground level however compared to a second floor area.
+On ground level and second level solid wood can be a great choice, the wood flooring installation process can be very different on the ground level however compared to a second floor area.
 Ground level areas are usually concrete slabs whereas second level have a plywood subfloor and installation is much simpler since product can generally be installed right over the plywood subfloor.
 Solid wood however is not recommended to be installed below ground level (basements).
 The possibility of moisture affecting the solid wood would be much higher in a below grade environment.

 Most Central Texas homes however are very friendly to engineered hardwood.
 Austin area homeowners for example have embraced the engineered hardwood, moving away from carpet which can be hard to maintain, and away from tile which sometimes can feel coo and less comfortable.